AkaruiYami/AdventOfCode/D06/README.md

     return new_fish_lib
 ```

-The function above will then create a new dictionary with updated information about our fishes.
+The function above will create a new dictionary with default value of integer that will store informations about our fishes.
 For today puzzle, the solution is much more simple since both task require you to do the same thing.
 You just need to give the number of days as specify by the puzzle into the function below.

 ```python